 - Depending on the configuration of the system, it is not as easy as changing the MERV 8 filters out with a higher efficiency filter.
 As referenced above by ASHRAE, with increased filter efficiency comes increased pressure drop and thus reduced airflow.
 In a Direct Expansion (DX) system, this may reduce the heat transfer and potentially ice up the coil.

-- In summary, there are ways to make this work, which will differ system by system but in general, this is considered an extra precaution rather than a necessity and is more relevant to healthcare facilities or building where known infections exist.
+- In summary, there are ways to make this work, which will differ system by system but in general, this is considered an extra precaution rather than a necessity and is more relevant to healthcare and manufacturing facilities.

 - In certain climates and applications, it may be an acceptable precaution (as sited by ASHRAE) but Tudi Mechanical does caution this may also adversely affect humidity, temperature, pollen, pressure, utility spend, etc. Our Florida partners should be more cautious when making this change.

 - In certain climates and applications it may be an acceptable precaution (as sited by ASHRAE) but Tudi Mechanical recommends you consider the following before changing the fan from Auto to ON: